chelseybeck/etl_solution/README.md

    - total runtime
    - total distance draveled
 7. Perform data quality (DQ) checks - TO DO
-8. Load final table into transformed layer of data warehouse for downstream consumption - TO DO
+8. Load final table into transformed layer of data lake for downstream consumption - TO DO

 ![Airflow DAG](./img/airflow_dag.png)
 # Contributing